t-mart/ispee/README.md

 ## Configuration

-The conn-probe configuration file defines how it runs.
-A default configuration is given at [probes.yml](probes.yml) and this file will be automatically used in the Docker Compose application.
+The conn-probe configuration file specifies how it runs.

+A default configuration is given at [config.yml](config.yml) and this file will be automatically used in the Docker Compose application.
+You may edit it at will.

 Configuration is read once when the application starts.
-So, to update the configuration, restart it.
+So, to update the configuration, restart the application.

-The schema for `probes.yml` is demonstrated by this example:
+The schema for `config.yml` is demonstrated by this example:

 ```yaml
 probes: